Ivan Stewart (rugby league): Early life and war

-Ivan Stewart was born on August 28, 1894.
+Ivan Stewart was born on 28 August 1894.
 His mother was Elizabeth Margaret Stewart (1863-1952) and his father was Duncan Stewart (1860-1934).
 He had three sisters; Kitoria Olivette Stewart (1888-1979), Rita Phillis Stewart (1891-1977), and Edna Marion Stewart (1898-?), and two brothers; James Douglas Stewart (1889-1973), and William Oscar Stewart (1893-1966).

 Stewart was a very strong swimmer in his teen years, winning many competitions.
 He enlisted in the New Zealand army and served in World War I. He had been working in Te Puke but was living with his father on Nelson Street in Auckland at the time of enlistment.
-He fought in Egypt and the Western Front, where he was wounded before returning to New Zealand and being discharged on April 2, 1917.
+He fought in Egypt and the Western Front, where he was wounded before returning to New Zealand and being discharged on 2 April 1917.

 Playing career

-Ivan Stewart debuted for the City Rovers in round one of the 1918 season.
+Ivan Stewart played for North Shore Albions in 1917, playing in 9 matches and scoring a try.
+Towards the end of the season he played in a combined Ponsonby-North Shore side against a combined City-Newton side.
+Then he played in a combined team from North Shore, City, and Newton clubs against the Ponsonby side.
+In 1918 he moved to the City Rovers and debuted in a preliminary round game of the 1918 season.
 He was part of the team who won the Roope Rooster that same season when they defeated Maritime 6–3 in the final at the Auckland Domain in front of 7,000 spectators.
 He was named in the reserves to play in the Auckland match with Canterbury but did not take the field.